 How to renew Wildcard Certificate for SAP System

 Ever wondered if Wildcard (*) certificate can be used for your SAP landscape with minimum certificate cost?
-Yes you can do it, but this is not the recommended way for any SAP Production landscape and from Security perspective SAP does not support it.
-But still you want to go for this path, then you can do it on your own risk.
-After implementation of Wildcard cert, question arise, how can you renew it as it will affect your full SAP landscape.
+Yes, you can do it, but this is not the recommended way for any SAP Production landscape and from a Security perspective, SAP does not support it.
+But still, if you want to go for this path, then you can do it at your own risk.
+After the implementation of the Wildcard cert, the question arises, how can you renew it as it will affect your full SAP landscape?
 In this post, let’s check out how to renew Wildcard Certificate for SAP System.

 What is Wildcard Certificate

 Certificates or SSL (Secure Socket Layer) Certificates are small data files that digitally bind a cryptographic key to an organization’s details.
-Each certificate is core identity of the subject in sure way i.e. combination of Public and Private key.
+Each certificate is the core identity of the subject in a sure way i.e. combination of the Public and Private keys.
 For more details, please read here.

-Wildcard certificate provide extension to this, allowing you to use single signed certificate for multiple instances or subjects.
+Wildcard certificates provide an extension to this, allowing you to use the single signed certificate for multiple instances or subjects.

 Normal certificate